 Windows:

-• C:\Program Files\Mozilla Firefox\distribution or;
+C:\Program Files\Mozilla Firefox\distribution

 Linux:

-• you can specify a system-wide policy by saving the file inside /etc/firefox/policies
+is the installation directory for Firefox in the distribution you’re using, or ;- you can specify a system-wide policy by saving the file inside

 macOS: